BONURI/dsi202/README.md

 This project not only focuses on using technology to facilitate the search for housing but also has a social goal reducing inequality in access to housing for those with low incomes or limited resources.
 It aims to alleviate financial burdens, increase residential stability, and create opportunities for education and employment in the long term.
 Furthermore, the system has the potential to be scaled and applied in other areas with similar population characteristics and issues in the future.

 ## User Stories and User Steps

+### Tenant user story:
+**As a tenant**, I want to view the details of the room's amenities so that I can plan to purchase additional items appropriately.

+### User Steps:
+1. Start by searching for a room using keywords such as dormitory name, price range, or preferred location.
+2. Select a room of interest from the displayed list.
+3. Carefully review room details such as rental price, included furniture, contract duration, and landlord contact information.
+4. Click the “Book Room” button to proceed with the reservation.
+5. Choose your desired move in date.
+6. Make a payment via QR code to officially confirm your booking.

+---

+### Landlords user story 1:
+**As a tenant**, I want to be able to switch my role to a landlord so that I can post rental listings by myself.

+### User Steps:
+1. Go to your personal profile page.
+2. Select the “Apply to be a Landlord” menu option.
+3. Fill in the additional information as required by the system.
+4. Once the application is approved, your role will be changed to landlord.
+5. Add room details for rent, such as dormitory name, price, amenities, and number of rooms.
+6. Check and manage the status of your listed rooms through your profile page.

+---

+### Landlords user story 2:
+**As a landlord**, I want to provide detailed information about the rooms, such as room size, furniture, and rental price, so that tenants can have complete information before contacting me.

+### User Steps:
+1. Log in as a landlord.
+2. Add a new room with details
+3. Check the status and manage rooms through the profile page.

+## User Stories and User Steps